saultcollege-csd215/aws-deployment-project/README.md

       - Your description of how many requests per month the Lambda function could handle before it becomes more expensive than the EC2 instance.
    2. Save this screenshot as `deliverables/cost-analysis.png`.

+   ## Submission

+   1. Ensure all deliverables are saved in the `deliverables/` folder.
+(Search for `DELIVERABLE` in this README to find them all.)
+   2. Commit and push all your changes to your branch in the GitHub repository.
+   3. In a web browser, navigate to your GitHub repository and create a Pull Request with `main` as the base branch and your branch as the compare branch.
+   4. Submit the Pull Request URL to your instructor for grading.